 The best desensitizing package (potassium nitrate and sodium fluoride) for the best take-home whitening gel, awarded by Dental Advisor!
-FGM has again been granted the international award of best take-home whitening gel with Wīt Essential.
-The recognition was granted by the traditional North American clinical evaluation agency Dental Advisor.
-Receiving the 2022 Top Award Winner […]
+FGM has again been granted the international award of best take-home […]

 Authors: Dr. Rodrigo S. Reis and Dr. Michele Vivas Esthetic restorations in composite account for most of the direct restorative procedures carried out in modern clinic.
-The evolution and the simplification of adhesive techniques and materials, the increase in the efficiency of photoactivation equipment, and, of course, the improvement of composites in terms of esthetic […]
+The evolution and the […]

-Opus Bulk Fill APS and Opus Bulk Fill Flow APS composites: effectiveness and time saving at the service of odontology Author: Prof. Dr. Marcos Barceleiro There is a trend, in current dentistry, of simplifying and accelerating clinical procedures, which has been followed by the manufacturers of materials.
-That demand is reinforced by patients and professionals […]
+Opus Bulk Fill APS and Opus Bulk Fill Flow APS composites: effectiveness and time saving at the service of odontology Author: Prof. Dr. Marcos Barceleiro There is a trend, in […]

-Invisible technology, dazzling advantages The name itself suggests: Advanced Polymerization System (APS), a technology that offers great advances for the photopolymerization of dental materials and greater esthetics.
-FGM’s unique technology consists of a combination of different photoinitiators that interact with each other and amplify the polymerization capacity of light emitted by the photopolymerization devices.
-One […]
+FGM’s unique technology consists of a combination of different photoinitiators that interact with each other and amplify the polymerization capacity of light emitted by the light-curing devices.
+One of these […]

 Authors: Andréia Luiza Gabriel and Rayane Alexandra Prochnow